xzzhang2/202001_DDJNetwork_codes/README.md

 # 202001_DDJNetwork_codes

- - This repository contains the replication codes of the paper #ddj co-retweeted network.
-The paper, as an on-going project, is entitled *Exploring the fragmentation of the representation of data-driven journalism in the Twittersphere: A network analytics approach*
+ - This repository contains the replication codes of the paper *Exploring the fragmentation of the representation of data-driven journalism in the Twittersphere: A network analytics approach*.

+ - [**Update**] The paper has been accepted by *Social Science Computer Review* in Jan 2020 and will be forthcoming.

+ - Citation Information: Zhang, X. & Ho, J. C. F. (forthcoming).
+Exploring the fragmentation of the representation of data-driven journalism in the Twittersphere: A network analytics approach. *Social Science Computer Review*.
+[SSCI]

  - Authors Information: **Xinzhi Zhang** & **Jeffrey C. F. Ho**.
 Xinzhi Zhang (Ph.D., City University of Hong Kong) is an Assistant Professor at the Department of Journalism at Hong Kong Baptist University (xzzhang2@gmail.com).
 Jeffrey C. F. Ho (Ph.D., City University of Hong Kong) is an Assistant Professor at the School of Design of Hong Kong Polytechnic University (jeffrey.cf.ho@polyu.edu.hk).

- - Corresponding: Xinzhi Zhang, xzzhang2@gmail.com; Tel: (+852) 3411-6559.
-Address: Department of Journalism, Hong Kong Baptist University, Kowloon Tong, Hong Kong.
-ORCID: 0000-0003-3479-9327. http://drxinzhizhang.com/
+Corresponding: Xinzhi Zhang, Department of Journalism, Hong Kong Baptist University, Kowloon Tong, Hong Kong.
+ORCID: 0000-0003-3479-9327.

  - The codes include: